Letizia Michielon – Biography

 Mendelssohn Haus (Leipzig), Abravanel

-Hall (Salt Lake City), Pollack Hall (Montreal), New York University, La Fenice Opera House, “G. Cini” and “E. Vedova”
+Hall (Salt Lake City), Pollack Hall (Montreal), New York University, La Fenice Opera House, “G. Cini” and “E. Vedova” Foundation

-Foundation in Venice, "G. Verdi" Conservatory in Milan, Olympic
+in Venice, "G. Verdi" Conservatory in Milan, Olympic Theatre in Vicenza, Municipal Theatre in Ferrara, "G. Verdi"

-"G. Verdi" Theatre and Miela Theatre in
+Theatre and Miela Theatre in Trieste.

-In 2024 she debuted in Japan and China; in 2025 she is
+In 2024 she debuted in China and Japan, where she

-invited to the Osaka Expo where she will play some of her premieres and to New
+where she played some of her premieres, and to New York for recitals, a lecture

-York for recitals, a lecture at the NYU and a world premiere performed by the
+at the NYU and a world premiere performed by the Washington Square Ensemble.
+On

 For some years, she has dedicated herself to